 - Do not be afraid to reach out and ask for help when you need it, whether it is from a professor, a guidance counsellor or a friend.
 The sheer vastness of the syllabus and the ‘adulting’ in a foreign country all by yourself can be daunting at times.
 But I assure you, there is always a light at the end of the tunnel, you just have to be persistent and consistent.

 - And lastly, participate in the social events.
 You will learn so many new people, have so many new experiences that you will be thankful for.
 Who knows, maybe you will even walk out of it with some friends for a lifetime.

 Even though I completed my studies in the middle of the Corona Pandemic, I was able to get a job offer right after graduation with Allianz Deutschland AG in their Life Insurance department.
 The one thing that I believe really helped me was the fact that I was already a Werkstudent with them.
 So, in my experience as a student, the more relevant job experiences you can have, the better are your chances of landing a job.
 Even though my last semester was a total stress-fest due to the fact that I was working on a full-time thesis, as a werkstudent for 2 full days and also completing exams from the previous semester that I could not take due to the pandemic hitting in February and causing lockdowns, I am extremely thankful and fortunate to have had friends (and family, virtually) who helped me persevere and see that I could get it all done.

 If you are also looking forward come to study in Germany for your Masters then don’t forget to use the Bharat in Germany “Free Profile Evaluation Tool” from here.

-How can you easily come for your studies to Germany as an Indian student?
-Find out from here.
+How can you easily come to Germany for your studies as an Indian student?
+Find out more from here.